 Browser-based mobile payments also allow a one-click checkout process that directs users from the products page to the checkout page with a single click.

 What’s the best part?
 Unlike platform-specific apps, this type of mobile payment does not require re-installation.
-Furthermore, browser-based payment APIs can be integrated into pre-existing websites, allowing you to capitalize on the existing user base.
+Furthermore, browser-based payment APIs can be integrated into pre-existing websites during the payment app development process, allowing you to capitalize on the existing user base.